DaveWexler/DaveWexler.github.io/README.md

-This is going to be a grand redesign of my current blog site, humanitygoing.com.

-It is currently a blog about science development and society with commentary, but I would like to add film reviews and commentary to the site, as well as possibly a page for general commentary on anything I feel like putting up there.

-Pages:
-Science News
-Film Reviews
-Film Commentary
-Stuff from my Brain
+This site is going to be a portfolio site of sorts for my creative writing.
+I have a few short stories, novels, and screenplays in various stages of completion, and whether or not they're done, I'd like to display them possibly as "teasers" on my personal site.
+I will also include the status of each project on the site, and can update each project's page as I make progress on them.

+Screenplays:

+A Consequence of Life (finished)
+Spirit (1st draft complete, needs rewrite)

+Novels:
+"The Big Idea"
+	-9 Chapters done
+	-artwork: city design for Tullenspire
+	-Character information pages

+"Untitled Planar Adventure"
+	-1 or 2 chapters written
+	-story outline
+	-Characters/Gods/Parties pages

+Short Stories:
+"Justice For All" - Finished
+"Memory of a Dream" - almost finished

+Children's Stories:
+"The Orb of Destiny" - in progress